Misdiagnosis: Righting The Wrong

-Misdiagnoses occurred in people with cancer, heart disease, bone disease and in those with clotting disorders.
+Misdiagnoses occurred in people with cancer, heart disease, bone disease, in those with clotting disorders, and in children.
 The consequences of misdiagnoses can be extreme and include death or disability from misguided treatment.
 For example, being diagnosed with cancer at any age is devastating, but if it's before childbirth and results in a hysterectomy, then it is especially cruel.
 Young women mistakenly diagnosed with endometrial cancer and then having their uterus removed are just one example of a condition being wrongly diagnosed.
 If you have any doubts about a particular diagnosis, consult a different specialist for a second opinion.

 Heart Attack: Symptoms Often Similar To Indigestion

 In movies, heart attack victims clutch their chest, dramatically fall to the ground, then usually die suddenly in agony.
 But in real life, symptoms of a heart attack are usually much more subtle.

 Heart attacks are the result of a narrowing of the arteries that surround the heart.
 This subsequently starves the heart tissue of oxygen.
-Symptoms may come on gradually, and pain or discomfort may be felt in one or both arms, the back, neck, jaw, or stomach, rather than just the heart.
-In fact, indigestion, also called heartburn is a common misdiagnosis for a heart attack.
+Symptoms may come on gradually, and pain or discomfort may be felt in one or both arms, or the back, neck, jaw, or stomach, rather than just the heart.
+In fact, indigestion, also called heartburn, is a common misdiagnosis for a heart attack.